Siyaka

 Siyaka (IAST: Sīyaka; reigned c.
-949-972 CE), also known as Harsha (IAST: Harṣa), was a Paramara king, who ruled in west-central India.
+949–972), also known as Harsha (IAST: Harṣa), was the king of Malwa, who ruled in west-central India.
 He appears to have been the first independent ruler of the Paramara dynasty.

 Siyaka is the earliest Paramara ruler known from his own inscriptions, which have been discovered in present-day Gujarat, and suggest that he was once a feudatory of the Rashtrakutas of Manyakheta.
 After the death of the Rashtrakuta emperor Krishna III, he fought against the new king Khottiga, and sacked the Rashtrakuta capital Manyakheta in c.
 972 CE.
-This ultimately led to the decline of the Rashtrakutas, and established the Paramaras as an imperial power.
+This ultimately led to the decline of the Rashtrakutas, and established the Paramaras as a sovereign power.

 Background

 Siyaka was the son of Vairisimha II.
-The Harsola copper-plate inscriptions issued by Siyaka are dated 31 January 949 CE.
+The Harsola copper-plate inscriptions issued by Siyaka are dated 31 January 949.
 Based on this, it can be inferred that Siyaka must have ascended the Paramara throne sometime before January 949 CE.